Goods and Services Tax

-This has the great benefit of not having to finance the GST while you wait for a refund from the IRD.
+This provides the benefit of not having to finance the GST while you wait for a refund from the IRD.

-- Pricing will be 'plus GST if any' in the purchase agreement
+- Ensure the pricing is completed as 'plus GST if any' in the purchase agreement.

 - Vendor needs written statement showing purchaser's GST registration status and intentions for the lands use.

-- GST registration status is important on settlement date rather then unconditional date.
+- GST registration status is relevant only on settlement date rather then unconditional date.

 - GST position changes before settlement date - if purchaser or nominees become unregistered before settlement date then GST would be charged.

 GST Apportionment rules

 There is a special 'wash-up' adjustment at time of sale, deregistration, or when a portion of the asset used for taxable supplies varies.

 Return to Tax Facts